(Cleveland, Ohio, October 28, 1894 – Grove City, Ohio, October 26, 1974)1

 At the end of March, Herbert, Hooper, and Read moved on to the School of Aerial Fighting at Ayr, a few mile up the west coast of Scotland coast from Turnberry.
 For the first week there, however, the newcomers were in the “non-flying pool,” and occupied themselves with walks and bike rides in the countryside.
 Hooper writes that on one of these days, “Tommy (Herbert) and I took the bikes out this morning.
 We went down the coast south of the Heads of Ayr and rode down to the beach and played around on it with the bikes.

 “Then we climbed up the rocks of the cliff of the Heads of Ayr and took some pictures.
 Coming home we cut into a little byroad, coasted down a winding and steep cow path.
 After several hair breadth escapes my bus finally chucked me down a ten foot bank into a newly plowed field.
 No casualties.
 Then we discovered we both had punctured our tires and had to walk them 3 miles home.
 We just got back in time to get the last end of lunch.”18 Other recreation at Ayr included baseball, a favorite pastime of Herbert’s.
-Sometime in March, Herbert served, along with Read, on the panel of a special court martial.

 Assuming Herbert’s training at Ayr resembled Hooper’s, he would have begun flying on about April 6, 1918, and have initially put in a fair amount of time on Avros, again, mostly solo.
-At some point he would have flown Spads, and then, towards the middle of April, finally have started flying an S.E.5, the plane he could expect to fly in France.
+At some point he would have flown Spads, and then, towards the middle of April, finally have started flying an S.E.5, the plane he would fly in France.
 It is likely that Herbert, while at Ayr, encountered James McCudden, one of the celebrated pilots of No. 56 Squadron (not to be confused with No. 56 Training Squadron).
 McCudden, home from the front, was posted for a brief period to Ayr, and Hooper noted that he “has given us a couple of lectures.”19

 On May 10, 1918, Hooper had just completed a stint as a ferry pilot and was in London reporting to go overseas.
 There he found that “Tommy Herbert, Frank Read, and Paul Winslow . . . are in town starting to ferry pilot.
 They and [Roland Hammond] “Rit” Ritter, . . .
 [Duerson] Knight . . . and two other of us Am. pilots (who are starting to ferry) and myself all went to lunch at the American Officers’ Club.
 We all got in the back of one taxi and yelled and sang in a manner that probably shocked the Britishers and our superior officers that might have seen it. . . .
 We had a fine meal there, fried chicken on a meatless day, and lots of fun.”20